 Exchanging money in an exchange office is usually a bad idea due to poor exchange rates.
 I never recommend to exchange money before your trip and the best way to save money while traveling is either by paying by card or withdraw cash from a local ATM.

 Bring a travel card without exchange fees or ATM fees, and you will save plenty of money in Turkey.
-I recommend Revolut for Europeans, but some countries have banks offering travel cards as well.

 Money and ATMs in Turkey